-Without being afforded permanent citizen status in Iran, Afghan migrants are unable to acquire official documents, and are therefore made to live without passports, denied the possibility of obtaining a drivers’ license and forced to take under-the-table jobs for unfair wages.
-And due to restrictions enforced by Iran’s government, Afghans in Iran are only permitted to work blue-collar jobs.
+Without being afforded permanent citizen status in Iran, many Afghan migrants are unable to acquire official documents, and are therefore made to live without passports, denied the possibility of obtaining a drivers’ license and forced to take under-the-table jobs for unfair wages.
 It’s not an over-exaggeration to say that many young people are being robbed of their futures—left with little other choice than to engage in hard manual labour, for minimal pay, to provide for their families.
-That’s not to belittle the craftsmanship and dedication that goes into blue-collar work, and deserves the utmost respect, but to refuse people the right to choice and the right to education purely based on their ethnicity is grossly unjust.

 Amin, 21, carpenter